chriswongwk/technologybootcamp/index.rst

 Welcome to the Nutanix .Next On Tour Hong Kong Hands-on Lab Session.
 Let's get your hands dirty !

+**Open Time:** 12:45 pm - 3:00 pm

 This workbook introduces Nutanix technologies and many common management tasks.
 Each section has a lesson and an exercise to give you hands-on practice.
+By Attending, you will:

-At the end of this hands-on workshop, attendees should understand the basic concepts and advanced technologies that make up the Nutanix Enterprise Cloud stack.
+- understand the **basic concepts** and **advanced technologies** that make up the Nutanix Enterprise Cloud stack.
+- Get a souvenir  by completing an advanced level lab or two entry level labs
+- Stand a chance to win an DJI Trello at the Hands-on Lab Lucky Draw at **3:00 pm**.

 Agenda
 ++++++